Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

-Instead of voluntarily switching to Magento2, they’ve maintained the Magento1 online store for nearly five years.
+Instead of voluntarily switching to Magento 2, they’ve maintained the Magento 1 online store for nearly five years.

 Why?
 You’d ask.

 Here are several possible reasons a digital store owner would hesitate to migrate from Magento 1 to Magento 2.
-First, it’s a pretty tricky process.
+First, it’s a tricky process.

 Also read Shopify vs Square: Definitive Ecommerce Platform Comparison.

-Herein, we’ll feature the three primary migration options and the essential benefits of upgrading from Magento1 to Magento 2.
+Herein, we’ll feature the three primary migration options and the essential benefits of upgrading from Magento 1 to Magento 2.

 June 2020 Spells Doom For Magento 1

-Magento1 has had a good run for ten-plus years.
+Magento 1 has had a good run for ten-plus years.
 But as the saying goes, all that goes up must come down.

 And it didn’t last.
 Towards the end of 2015, the company finally dropped the bombshell.
-The big reveal read: from 1 June 2020, Magento will officially cease supporting Magento1.
+The big reveal read: From 1 June 2020, Magento will officially cease supporting Magento 1.

 This means that you will no longer receive additional extensions, fixes, modules, or security patches from the company.

-And since D-day is fast approaching, holding onto Magento1 isn’t tenable anymore.
+And since D-day is fast approaching, holding onto Magento 1 isn’t tenable anymore.
 Whether you like it or not, you must migrate.
 That’s your option.

 However, how and where you migrate will depend on your preferences and business needs.
 Speaking of which, you have two possible routes to salvage your eCommerce store before the hammer falls.

-The first option involves moving your online store entirely from the Magento ecosystem—yes, that means you avoid even Magento2 and its original editions.
+The first option involves moving your online store entirely from the Magento ecosystem—yes, that means you avoid even Magento 2 and its original editions.

 But this approach doesn’t suit everyone.
 Some businesses’ needs can only be addressed by Magento.
-We’re talking here about digital sites that prioritize code-based capabilities, powerful store management tools, full platform control, SEO-friendly URLs, and more.
+We’re talking here about digital sites that prioritize code-based capabilities, powerful store management tools, complete platform control, SEO-friendly URLs, and more.

-Why Upgrade Magento1 to Magento 2?
+Why Upgrade Magento 1 to Magento 2?

 We’ve said it enough times already: Magento 1 is tremendous.
 It shares many aspects with Magento 2.

-More particularly, Magento2 offers:
+More particularly, Magento 2 offers:

 A friendly Admin